-On January 24, 2019, Great-West Life & Annuity Insurance Company (GWL&A), a wholly-owned subsidiary of the Company's parent Great-West Lifeco Inc. (Lifeco), announced that it had entered into an agreement with Protective Life Insurance Company (Protective Life) to sell, via indemnity reinsurance, substantially all of its individual life insurance and annuity business in the United States within the Company's Corporate business unit.
+On January 24, 2019, Great-West Life & Annuity Insurance Company (GWL&A) announced that it had entered into an agreement with Protective Life Insurance Company (Protective Life) to sell, via indemnity reinsurance, substantially all of its individual life insurance and annuity business in the United States within the Company's corporate business unit.
 The transaction was completed on June 1, 2019.
-The Consolidated Balance Sheets were impacted by the transfer of \$715 of invested assets to Protective Life (note 7) and an increase of \$664 to reinsurance assets (note 14) as a result of the transaction.
-Within the Consolidated Statements of Earnings, the Company recognized increases of \$701 to ceded premiums, \$10 to fee and other income, \$8 to total net investment income (note 7) and \$26 to operating and administrative expenses (note 28), as well as a decrease of \$632 to total paid or credited to policyholders.